amlun/linda/README.md

 `go run apps/scheduler.go`

-to start scheduler to schedule the periodic task.
+to start scheduler to schedule the periodic tasks.

 ### API Doc